"Let's build a new world order together!"

 ...Okay, so maybe it is.
 But still.
 Think of this as an opportunity for personal growth.
 You will be actualizing parts of your self that you never even knew existed and enjoying every moment as though it were your last (which it probably is).
 Anyway, you're mutating into a creature with wings and mind powers now.
 Isn't that cool?

 When you're done preening in front of the mirror, it's time to get down to the more important business of staying alive.

 Your Survival Strategies

 Like all types, ENFJs have the three basic survival strategies: 1.) hole up in a storage unit full of MREs and water; 2.)
-Scrabble over the nightmarish surface wasteland scavenging for food and fighting mutants and zombies; and 3.) party up with a group and try to make it to refuge.
-However, since ENFJs are Idealists, they also have a strategy #4, namely the afforementioned self actualization.
+Scrabble over the nightmarish wasteland scavenging for food and fighting mutants and zombies; and 3.)
+Party up with a group and try to make it to an enclave of law and order.
+However, since ENFJs are Idealists, they also have a strategy #4, namely the aforementioned self actualization.

 The only problem with strategy #4 is that you will have to discover yourself, and self discovery can be hard work, even with the help of psychedelic drugs.
 Most Idealists will employee a mixture of #4 and one of the preceding three strategies.

-Since ENFJs are so people-oriented, they will tend to favor the "party up" strategy.
+Since ENFJs are so people-oriented, they will tend to favor the "party up" approach.
 They choose this strategy not merely because they want to seek safe refuge, but because they want to support and encourage their companions along the way.
-(For the ENFJ, it is the people, not the destination, that truly matters.)
+For the ENFJ, it is the people, not the destination, that truly matter.

 ENFJs will provide the following free services to their desperate little band of survivors: